If you're starting up with your dropshipping store and at the stage of selecting the right products to sell, then this article is for you.

 The final step is to add the products to your store.
 If you're using WooCommerce or Shopify, there are a few tools you can use to automate this tedious task.

-At this point, you will have gone through hundreds of different products and suppliers and found yourself a winner.
+At this point, you will have gone through hundreds of different items and suppliers and found yourself a winner.
 Good job in getting this far; it was a lot of work!

 By doing so, you will have saved yourself a possible catastrophe by selling shoddy products that could take months to arrive.
 You may have spent a few dollars on samples, but you've really dodged a few bullets there, and so it makes perfect business sense.